The children are out of school, the bags are packed, and you've finished shopping and now it's time to hit the road.

 Drunk walking is dangerousIf you've been drinking, maybe just stay put.

-Almost half the crashes that happened in last year's festive season involved jaywalking pedestrians and an additional 1.3% of accidents involved drunk walkers, according to the Road Traffic Management Corporation report.
+Almost a third of the crashes that happened in last year's Easter season involved jaywalking pedestrians and an additional 2.8% of accidents involved drunk walkers, according to the Road Traffic Management Corporation report.

 If you are drunk, your safest option is to stay where you are until you have sobered up and are able to walk home.
 And if you need to cross a busy road, find an intersection or pedestrian crossing.